 To ensure that the interests of public protection are central in all activities of a regulatory college, the Health Professions Act states that at least 50% of the voting members of the governing council of a college must be members of the public.

-Regulated members of the College who are on the General Register are entitled to sit on the governing council and College committees and to vote for council members.
+Regulated members of the College who are on the General Register are entitled through appointment to sit on the governing council and College committees and vote in general meetings.

 Learn about the different duties and responsibilities by clicking on the squares below.

-The council is elected by College regulated members, and is responsible for the governance and management of the regulatory and business affairs of the College.
+The council is responsible for the governance and management of the regulatory and business affairs of the College.
 The council establishes the mission, vision and policy direction for the College.
 The council also hears appeals referred to it under the Health Professions Act.

-The council is comprised of no fewer than six regulated members, including a president and president-elect.
-To increase and maintain public transparency and accountability, the legislation requires that 25% of the council are public members.
+The council is comprised of no fewer than five appointed regulated members, including a chair and chair-elect.
+To increase and maintain public transparency and accountability, the legislation requires that 50% of the council are public members.

 Registrar / Complaints Director